SAP-samples/teched2024-AI180/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2024 session called "AI180 - Build your own Generative AI Scenario in a Snap".
+This repository contains the material for the SAP TechEd 2024 session called "AI180 - Build your own generative AI scenario for your use case".

 ## Overview